KLehle/klehle.github.io/content/authors/admin/_index.md

 ---

 Hey, I am Katrin Lehle, a current PhD candidate at the Institute for Theoretical Astrophysics, Heidelberg University.
 Under the guidance of [Dylan Nelson](https://www.ita.uni-heidelberg.de/~dnelson/), I hold a position funded by the [Hector-Fellow-Academy](https://hector-fellow-academy.de/en/).
 Additionally, I am a fellow at the International Max Planck Research School for Astronomy and Cosmic Physics in Heidelberg.
 My research focus is centered on the gaseous intracluster medium (ICM) within galaxy clusters, with a particular emphasis on the central region and the cooling properties of the cores.
-To gain insight into the complex physics of galaxy clusters, I analyze cosmological galaxy formation simulations.
+To gain insight into the complex physics of galaxy clusters, I analyze cosmological galaxy formation simulations such as [TNG-Cluster](https://www.tng-project.org/cluster/) and [IllustrisTNG](https://www.tng-project.org).
 {style="text-align: justify;"}